How to Smoke Marijuana (Legally!) On a Cruise

 Jamaica, a place long known for the ganja culture, has loosened restrictions to where those with a declared medical need for “therapeutic” marijuana can purchase and consume.
 Even if you don’t have an official declaration, the fine for possession of small amounts is relatively low.
 Mexico is also seemingly in the works toward legal marijuana.

-However, all other ports accessible from cruises from North America still have laws against the drug.
+However, most ports accessible from cruises from North America still have laws against the drug.

 (Keep in mind that most places have laws against public consumption of marijuana, even if it’s legal to buy.
 It’s up to you to be knowledgeable of all local laws before partaking.)

-In other words, if you want to smoke legally, then you’ll need to visit one of this handful of countries or states on your cruise.
+In other words, if you want to smoke legally, then you’ll need to visit one of the handful of ‘legal’ countries or states on your cruise.
 From there, you’ll need to purchase and consume the product off of the ship, and don’t try to bring anything back with you.

 Legal Dispensaries in Cruise Ports